Leonid Poretsky: Lenox Hill Hospital

 In September 2014, Dr. Poretsky joined the staff of Lenox Hill Hospital as its Chief of the Division of Endocrinology.
-He is leading the effort to develop academic and clinical programs.
 An endocrinology fellowship program was initiated in July 2016 and a new site for the Gerald J. and Dorothy R. Friedman Diabetes Institute at Lenox Hill Hospital opened on August 1, 2016.
 Another specialized program in the division—Friedman Transgender Health and Wellness Program—opened in 2017.
-The division has numerous grants from philanthropic organizations, industry and government agencies (New York State Department of Health and the National Institutes of Health).
+The division has received numerous grants from philanthropic organizations, industry and government agencies (New York State Department of Health and the National Institutes of Health).
 Lenox Hill Hospital is a part of Northwell Health, formerly North Shore – LIJ Health System, a network of hospitals, nursing homes, a medical school, a nursing school, a medical research institute, ambulatory care centers, urgent care centers, a health insurance company, and laboratories.

-Dr. Poretsky has regularly appeared in the New York Times Magazine Best Doctors List and the U.S. News & World Report Best Doctors List.

 Publishing

 Medical texts

 Poretsky has authored over 100 publications, and has served on the editorial board of the Journal of Clinical Endocrinology and Metabolism, Journal of Diabetes, and other publications.

-He contributed to and edited the comprehensive textbook Principles of Diabetes Mellitus, which has been widely cited, and has gone through three editions so far (2002, 2010 and 2017).
-The book covers a wide range of topics on diabetes.
+He contributed to and edited the textbook Principles of Diabetes Mellitus, which has been widely cited and has been published in three editions.

 In 2012 he edited Diabetes Mellitus: A Concise Clinical Guide, which covers "the basics of diagnosis, complications, therapies and prevention of diabetes."
 The book consists of sections originally published in the second edition of Principles of Diabetes Mellitus.

-He is also a series editor for “Contemporary Endocrinology”.
-(Springer, Inc.)
+He is also a series editor for "Contemporary Endocrinology" (Springer).